 ii.
 Appropriate civil works.

 iii.
-Appropriate cabling & electrical works ensuring safety.
+Appropriate cabling & electrical works ensuring safety including Type-1 & Type-2 protection as per Indian Standard Code IS / IEC 62305-4/IEC 61643-12 © IEC: 2008 (Edition 2.0 2008-11).

 iv.
 Adequate space for Charging and entry/exit of vehicles.

+v.
 Appropriate Fire protection equipment and facilities

-Public Charging Station shall have, any one or more chargers or any combination of chargers from the table given in ANNEXURE Il & ANNEXURE Ill in one or more electric kiosk/boards.
+vi.
+Public Charging Station shall have, any one or more chargers or any combination of chargers as given in ANNEXURE Il, in one or more electric kiosk/boards.

-Charging Station for (two/three wheelers) e- vehicles shall be free to install any charger other than those specified above subject to compliance of technical & safety standards as laid down by CEA.
+vii.
+Public Charging Station for electric two/three wheelers shall comply with technical & safety standards as laid down by CEA and Indian Standards (IS) specified in ANNEXURE II, with minimum capacity of 3.3 kW (AC/DC).

+viii.
 Tie up with at least one online Network Service Providers (NSPs) to enable advance remote/online booking of charging slots by EV owners.
-Such online information to EV owners should also include information regarding location, types and numbers of chargers installed/available, service charges for EV charging, etc.
+Such online information to EV owners shall also include information regarding location, types and numbers of chargers installed/available, service charges for EV charging and any other information specified by Central Nodal Agency (CNA) from time to time.

-Share charging station data with the appropriate State Nodal Agency (SNA) and adhere to protocols as prescribed by Central Nodal Agency (CNA) i.e., Bureau of Energy Efficiency (BEE) for this purpose.
+ix.
+Share charging station data via “EV Yatra” Portal, with the appropriate State Nodal Agency (SNA) and adhere to protocols as prescribed by Central Nodal Agency (CNA) i.e., Bureau of Energy Efficiency (BEE) for this purpose.
 The CNA and SNA shall have access to this database.

-Public Charging Stations for EVs shall comply with the provisions of Central Electricity Authority (Technical Standards for Connectivity of the Distributed Generation Resources) Amendment Regulations, 2019 and Central Electricity Authority (Measures relating to Safety and Electric Supply) (Amendment) Regulations, 2019.
+x.
+Public Charging Stations for EVs shall comply with the provisions of Central Electricity Authority (Technical Standards for Connectivity of the Distributed Generation Resources) Amendment Regulations, 2019 and Central Electricity Authority (Measures relating to Safety and Electric Supply) (Amendment) Regulations, 2023, as amended from time to time.

+xi.
+Public Charging Stations shall have the feature of prepaid collection of service charges with the time of the day rates and discount for solar hour.

 3.2.
-Electric Vehicle Supply Equipment (EVSE) should have been type tested by an agency/lab accredited by National Accreditation Board for Testing and Calibration Laboratories (NABL) from time to time.
+Electric Vehicle Supply Equipment (EVSE) shall be type tested in accordance with BIS standards specified in ANNEXURE II, by an agency/lab accredited by National Accreditation Board for Testing and Calibration Laboratories (NABL) from time to time.

 3.3.
 The above minimum infrastructure requirements do not apply to Private Charging Points meant for self-use of individual EV owners (non-commercial basis).
+However, compliance with safety & connectivity requirements specified in Clause 3.1 (x) and Clause 3.2 of this guidelines, shall be ensured.

 3.4 Captive charging infrastructure for 100% internal use for a company's own/leased fleet for its own use will not be required to install chargers as per para 3.1 and to have Network Service Provider (NSP) tie ups.
+However, compliance with safety & connectivity requirements specified in Clause 3.1 (x) and Clause 3.2 of this guidelines, shall be ensured.

-3.5 Public Charging Station may also be installed by Housing societies, Malls, Office Complexes, Restaurants, Hotels, etc. with a provision to allow charging of visitor's vehicles which are permitted to come in its premises.
+3.5 Public Charging Station may also be installed at RWAs, residential accommodation, Malls, Office Complexes, Restaurants, Hotels, etc. with a provision to allow charging of visitor's vehicles which are permitted to come in its premises.